 A Shortcut to Earning PQPs and Elite Status

 Cardholders can earn 500 PQP for every $12,000 in spending, up to a maximum of 1,000 PQP in a calendar year, which can be applied up to Platinum elite status

 First and second checked bag free

 While a lot of airline credit cards offer a first checked bag for free, the United MileagePlus® Club Card offers both the first and second checked bag free for you and up to one companion, on United operated flights.
 This benefit could save you up to $240 on a roundtrip ticket for two people.

 Elite treatment without the status

 On top of everything else, those with the United MileagePlus® Club Card receive similar airport benefits to what elite members would receive, including Premier Access check-in, security, boarding, and baggage handling.
 This could save you a significant amount of time.

 If you’re a United flyer, the United MileagePlus® Club Card will pay for itself pretty quickly.
-Anyone who would otherwise buy a United Club membership is already coming out ahead, but when you add in the big sign-up bonus, elite benefits, potential revenue requirement waiver, generous return on spend, lack of close-in ticketing fees, upgrades on award tickets, etc., there’s a lot of value to be had regardless of whether you’re a MileagePlus elite member or not.
+Anyone who would otherwise buy a United Club membership is already coming out ahead, but when you add in the elite benefits, potential revenue requirement waiver, generous return on spend, lack of close-in ticketing fees, upgrades on award tickets, etc., there’s a lot of value to be had regardless of whether you’re a MileagePlus elite member or not.

-The sign-up bonus on the card is available to those who don’t currently have the card, and who haven’t received a new cardmember bonus on the card in the past 24 months.
+As a reminder, any welcome bonus on the card is available to those who don’t currently have the card, and who haven’t received a new cardmember bonus on the card in the past 24 months.
 Furthermore, the card is subjected to Chase’s “5/24 rule.”